LASC Federal School Code: 007047

 Direct Stafford Loan Status

 It may take up to 45 calendar days to process a student loan.
+The processing calendar DOES NOT begin until you have complied with all of the requirements on the To-Do the checklist.

 You are eligible for this fee waiver if you are a recipient or a dependent of a recipient of the Congressional Medal of Honor and your annual income, including the value of any support received from a parent, does not exceed the national poverty level.
 A Certification from the Department of Veterans Affairs (VA) must be provided.